-Motorola DROID X ad knocks a certain phone having signal issuesAlex Wagner - Deputy Managing Editor, News Desk
+Motorola DROID X ad knocks a certain phone having signal issuesAlex Wagner - Editorial Director of News and Content

 Not long after Nokia put a post on its Nokia Conversations blog that took a shot at a recently released phone that is experiencing signal problems, Verizon and Motorola got in a few words of their own.
 Motorola has placed a full-page ad in the New York Times today to show off its new DROID X, landing on Verizon on July 15th.
 The ad touts the DROID X's 8 megapixel camera, 1 GHz processor, HD video capture, and one other important feature: